nickmqb/muon/docs/muon_by_example.md

 		Vector2.scale(ref v, 2) // Not an instance call, so must use `ref` operator to pass as reference }

 Muon supports [uniform function call syntax](https://en.wikipedia.org/wiki/Uniform_Function_Call_Syntax), a.k.a. instance call syntax.
+Instance call syntax can be used with functions of which the type of the first parameter is the same as the containing namespace.
 The above example shows multiple ways to call the same function.
 Note that instance call syntax works even with functions that take a pointer, such as `Vector2.scale`, which takes a pointer to a `Vector2`.
 Muon will automatically pass a reference to the argument instead of the argument itself.

 Important note: in such functions it is highly recommended to *not* let the first parameter escape the function (i.e. store it in a place where it may outlive the function call).